 - New pins for an old blog post

-When I have a blog post that does well, I make sure to make 2-3 new pins for it every month.
+When I have a blog post that does well, I make sure to make 2-3 new pins every month.

-You can basically make an endless amount of new pins for an old blog post; Pinterest still sees this as a fresh pin.
+You can make many new pins for an old blog post; Pinterest still sees this as a fresh pin.

 The other great thing is that you don’t have to develop brand new designs every time.
 Once you have a couple of templates that work, you can change the image and the text.